ShaheimOH/24/index.md

 The issue with lying is that it does not solve any problems.
 By ignoring factors that can limit an individual from succeeding does not lead society to a true meritocracy which is arguably in the best interest of everyone.
 Furthermore, these factors such as class, race and gender are very grounded in reality.

+- 20% of black Africans own their homes compared to 68% of their white British counterparts.

+- Women lead 15% of small-medium sized enterprises.

+- Free school meal pupils are half as likely to attend a top higher education institute (Russel group).

 However, by accepting that there is no equality of outcomes for individuals who work hard, we can find actionable solutions to balance the scales.